Basic Training 1969

-At the same time as rifle markmanship we are provided a course in Target Detection, designed to improve our ability to find concealed enemies.
-We are told what to look for (sound, movement, reflection, and camoflauge) and then tested on our powers of observation.
+At the same time as rifle marksmanship we are provided a course in Target Detection, designed to improve our ability to find concealed enemies.
+We are told what to look for (sound, movement, reflection, and camouflage) and then tested on our powers of observation.

 We have classroom training too which focus on topics like guard duty, Geneva convention, and rifle marksmanship.

-In addition to K.P. we are assigned serving detais for chow, fire guard, and CQ runner.
+In addition to K.P. we are assigned serving details for chow, fire guard, and CQ runner.

 Bayonet practice lasts for two hours in the hot sun with temperature in the 90’s.
 You have to execute movements like parry right, parry left, horizontal butt stroke, vertical butt stroke, on guard, short thrust, long thrust.